Buffett: Teach kids financial literacy to spark entrepreneurship

 The winners were chosen on Monday: Beaux Up, a customizable bow tie business by 15-year-old Jake Johnson of North Carolina in the individual competition; and WiseGuide, an intergenerational online community, from Krystal and Allyson Graylin and Kei Chua from Seattle, Washington, in the team contest.

-The winners each received $5,000, and all finalists received 10 Berkshire Class B shares (BRKb.N), worth $1,271 at the closing of the market on Monday.
+The winners each received $5,000, and all finalists received 10 Berkshire Class B shares, worth $1,271 at the closing of the market on Monday.

 Q. Are you seeing any trends among the entries?